Please note that we are not accepting applicants for the Fall 2022 or Fall 2023 cohort.

-WMU's program retains a core curriculum as is required by traditional Ph.D. programs in economics, but also requires that you participate in a series of applied economics workshops and complete a one-year internship in a non-academic organization.
-Doctoral students intern with organizations such as:
+WMU's program retains a core curriculum as is required by traditional Ph.D. programs in economics, but also requires participation in applied economics workshops and allows the completion of an internship in a non-academic organization.

-During an internship, you will report to an employee of the organization and a Department of Economics faculty member.
-The internship gives you the incentive and opportunity to apply your knowledge of economic theory and empirical methods to the actual problems faced by an organization.
-The internship is also intended to provide the subject of your dissertation and therefore send you into the job market with a somewhat different orientation than that of graduates from traditional programs.
+During an internship, students report to an employee of the organization and a Department of Economics faculty member.
+The internship gives students the incentive and opportunity to apply knowledge of economic theory and empirical methods to the actual problems faced by an organization.
+The internship may provide the subject of the dissertation and therefore send graduates into the job market with a somewhat different orientation than that of graduates from traditional programs.

-For admission to the Ph.D. program in applied economics, you must satisfy all the criteria identified in the Graduate College catalog.
+For admission to the Ph.D. program in applied economics, students must satisfy all the criteria identified in the graduate catalog.
 In addition, the Department of Economics requires: